Beaugeto/BasicNetworking/README.md

 Part 4 has guidelines on Threads, and Delegates- in connecting server to clients.
 Which is also required for the Assessment.

+With Form1.cs | There is two and will have to keep changing in between ServerApp and ClientApp- In BasicNetworking folder